KayBaumann/KayBaumann/README.md

 With around 2 years of coding experience, I have a solid foundation in various programming languages and technologies.

-💼 I’m currently looking for a long-term internship starting in summer 2026

 I'm open to new projects and enjoy exchanging ideas with other motivated developers.

 Feel free to get in touch: